camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 This basic cluster setup is required to continue with the Helm set up as described in our [AWS Helm guide](./eks-helm.md).

-## Deploying Amazon EKS cluster with eksctl
+## Step 1.
+Prepare for AWS EKS cluster deployment

-The `eksctl` tool allows the creation of clusters via a single command, but this doesn't support all configuration options.
-Therefore, we're supplying a YAML file that can be used with the CLI to create the cluster preconfigured with various settings.

-### `eksctl` prerequisites
+### `eksctl` authentication

-To configure access, set up authentication to allow interaction with AWS via the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).
+`eksctl` authenticated with AWS using a credential file generated with the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).

 A user creating AWS resources will be the owner and will always be linked to them.
 This means that the user will always have admin access on Kubernetes unless you delete it.

 Therefore, it is a good practice to create a separate [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) that will be solely used for the `eksctl` command.
 [Create access keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html) for the new IAM user via the console and export them as `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables to use with the AWS CLI and `eksctl`.

-### Environment prerequisites
+### Environment variables

 We recommended exporting multiple environment variables to streamline the execution of the subsequent commands.